BrunoLevy/learn-fpga/FemtoRV/TUTORIALS/FROM_BLINKER_TO_RISCV/PIPELINE.md

 # From Blinker to RISC-V episode II

-In the previous episode, we learnt how to create a fully functional RISC-V processor on a FPGA.
+In the [previous episode](README.md), we learnt how to create a fully functional RISC-V processor on a FPGA.
 Our processor is not the most efficient, since it uses between 3 and 4 cycles per instruction.
 Modern processors are much more efficient, and can execute several instructions per cycle, thanks to different techniques.
 We will see here how to morph our super-simple processor into a more efficient pipelined processor.

+For this episode, you will need a FPGA with at least 128kB BRAM (e.g., ULX3S).
+You can also run it purely in simulation.

 ## Step 1: separate instruction and data memory